bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Advanced.md

   }
 ```
 Notes:
 A new dialog section appears at the end of the JSON response.
-Only the top scoring intent is returned in JSON response.
+Only the top scoring intent is returned in the JSON response.

 To continue the dialog, append the answer to the question along with the contextID as request parameter.
 Example: &q=departure date &contextId= a144a208-2f1f-4faf-877b-8898ec523022